pi314/dcat/readme.rst

 If one of (``-b``, ``-c``, ``--per-byte``, ``-per-char``) specified, output will be delayed by ``num`` characters (bytes), not lines.

-**Warning**: Delayed output means many bytes will be buffered in the pipe, I'm not sure if your kernel crashes
+**Warning**: Delayed output means many bytes will be buffered in the pipe, I'm not sure if your kernel crashes or not.